Social media challenge dares users to ‘detox’ for 25 days for $2,500

-ST. LOUIS (KTVI) — Millions of Facebook and Instagram users had to go hours without checking their feeds on Monday, but could you do it for 25 days straight?
+ST. LOUIS (KTVI) — Millions of Facebook and Instagram users had to go hours without checking their feeds last week, but could you do it for 25 days straight?

 Facebook, as well as subsidiaries Instagram and WhatsApp, all suffered a six-hour outage Monday, forcing users to abstain.
 But a new social media challenge is paying people $2,500 if they can voluntarily stay off social media for 25 days.